Residential Dropped Kerbs (last updated March 2018)

 No. You will still need to apply to us in order that the dropped kerb application can be considered in the usual way.
 You are advised that any proposed alterations to your property or the internal layout may also require a planning consent from your local District/Borough.
 This is your responsibility.

-Our officers will only refuse applications based on the criteria within this document and for highway safety reasons.
+Our officers refuse applications because they do not meet the criteria within this document and/or for highway safety reasons.
 All applications that are refused are reviewed by a Senior Manager before the refusal is issued.

 If your application has been refused, you can appeal, but you will need to set out the reasons in writing why you consider that we have not applied the criteria correctly.
 If you do not do this, we will not consider your appeal.
 We cannot accept appeals because you do not agree with the criteria.